-- a) All employees shall report to their immediate supervisor all incidents of sexual harassment or retaliation that come to their attention.
-Employees shall take appropriate action to stop any sexual harassment of students, including discipline of students involved and notification of incident(s) to the appropriate administrator. - b) All employees shall cooperate with any investigation of an alleged act of sexual discrimination/harassment conducted by the District or by an appropriate State of Federal Agency. - c) No employee of the District shall take any action to discourage a victim of harassment from reporting such an instance.
+- a) All employees shall report to their immediate supervisor any sexual harassment of students.
+Employees shall take appropriate action to stop any sexual harassment of students, including discipline of students involved and notification of incident(s) to the appropriate site administrator. - b) All employees shall cooperate with any investigation of an alleged act of sexual discrimination/harassment conducted by the District of by an appropriate State of Federal Agency. - c) No employee of the district shall take any action to discourage a victim of harassment from reporting such an instance.